SVP™ for Immune Tolerance

 - An enzyme therapy for chronic severe gout,

-- An immunotoxin for pancreatic cancer and mesothelioma,
+- An immunotoxin for mesothelioma and other cancers,

 - Gene therapies for rare inborn errors of metabolism, and